-Seeds for Generations is a part of Amazon Services LLC Associates Program, as well as other affiliate and/or referral programs.
+Disclosure: Seeds for Generations is a part of Amazon Services LLC Associates Program, as well as other affiliate and/or referral programs.
 If you purchase or opt-in after clicking on these links, at no additional cost to you, we may receive a small commission for making you aware of these important resources.

 “A gardener’s best tool is the knowledge from previous seasons.
 And it can be recorded in a $2 notebook.”

 So says Andy Tomolonis, and he’s right.
 Every gardener relies upon what they learned in the previous seasons.
 But what if you don’t have a previous season?
 What if you’ve moved into a new area and need to start a garden from scratch?
-Or what if you’ve never planted a garden before at all?
+Or what if you’ve never planted a garden before at ALL?
 How to plan a garden then?

 Well, you might not be able to predict exactly what will happen over the growing season.
 But it IS possible to look at your garden constraints, so you can plan the most productive garden possible this year.
+Let’s look at how soil, sunlight, and location will impact your plants.

 Garden Planning Constraints: Soil